-In 2008, northeast Connecticut’s QMC proposal gained final approval from the Connecticut State Department of Education (CSDE), enabling partners from Killingly, Plainfield, Putnam, Thompson, Windham, Woodstock, Quinebaug Valley Community College (QVCC) and EASTCONN to announce that the middle college’s doors would open at QVCC in August 2008.
+In 2006, a small group of educators in northeast Connecticut came together to design a special program — a middle college high school — that would offer students an innovative educational option.
+Quinebaug Middle College (QMC) emerged from a comprehensive study and analysis of regional demographic and educational needs, as well as effective, research-supported models for non-traditional learners.
+In 2008, northeastern Connecticut’s QMC proposal gained final approval from the Connecticut State Department of Education (CSDE), enabling partners from Killingly, Plainfield, Putnam, Thompson, Windham, Woodstock, Quinebaug Valley Community College (QVCC) and EASTCONN to announce that the middle college’s doors would open at QVCC in August 2008.

 EASTCONN administers the middle college for the partnership.
 QMC is part of the CSDE’s interdistrict magnet school initiative, which seeks to reduce, eliminate or prevent the racial, ethnic or economic isolation of public school students while offering a high-quality curriculum that supports educational improvement.